vstinner/notes/python_android.rst

 * Kivy used to support API 9+, but now supports 19+
 * Python 3.7 currently targets API 21+

+Cheap devices only support old versions of Android.
+Cheap devices allow developers to work on Android without having to buy expensive devices just for this platforms.

 XXX Python 3.7 should have a basic API 19+ support: fix compilation, but it's ok if some tests fail.
 Just push upstream existing patches for API 19.